ericchaves/dg/README.md

     expression: "string(index) + ':' + string(value) + ':' + string(count)"
 ```
 If you want to count values from another column of the current table you can ommit `table` parameter.
+You can use `format` to control the formatted output value.

 #### once